 The purpose of the CSF is to strengthen civil societies.
 Strong, independent, and sustainable civil society actors in the Global South are central, and although CSF supports long-lasting cooperation between the same partners, partnerships must work towards the long-term objective that all partners are able to be self-sustaining or secure additional funding from other sources.

-If an intervention is an extension of previous cooperation, it will be assessed based on the following:
+If an intervention is a continuation of a former intervention, it will be assessed based on the following: